johne13/wtd_hotdeck/README.md

 A hotdeck (statistical match) imputation that selects donors in proportion to sample weights.
 Contents of the help file are below, or refer to the help file itself (wtd_hotdeck.sthlp)

 ## Quick start guide
-Just copy the ado and sthlp files to you standard ado directory, or any working directory
+Just copy the ado and sthlp files to you standard ado directory, or your Stata working directory

 ## Files in this repository
-<b>wtd_hotdeck.ado</b> -- the actual ado file
+<b>wtd_hotdeck.ado</b> -- the program itself

 <b>wtd_hotdeck.sthlp</b> -- the help file, in Stata's SMCL format

-<b>help_example.do</b> -- this is a similar to the example in the help file, but expanded to do some barebones testing of the ado file syntax and results
+<b>help_example.do</b> -- this is similar to the example in the help file, but expanded to do some barebones testing of the ado file syntax and results

 ## The Stata help file:

 wtd_hotdeck -- A hotdeck (or statistical match) imputation that selects donor rows in proportion to their survey or sample weights

-Syntax
+## Syntax

     wtd_hotdeck varlist(min=1) [, options]

     options               Description
     --------------------------------------------------------------------------------------------------------------------------
     Main